UniversalDependencies/docs/_el/feat/Tense.md

 ### <a name="Fut">`Fut`</a>: future tense

 The future tense denotes actions that will happen after the current moment.
-In Modern Greek, the feature future 'Fut' is always assigned to the auxiliarry θα that combines with all the finite verbal formations of Modern Greek that preserve their normal taggs. θα is often argued to express potentiality rather than the future tense per se.
+In Modern Greek, the feature future 'Fut' is always assigned to the auxiliarry _θα_ that combines with all the finite verbal formations of Modern Greek; the latter preserve their normal taggs. _θα_ is often argued to express potentiality rather than the future tense per se.

 #### Examples